Neural-Cellular-Automata/website/README.md

 | **Sketch of a basic CNN implementation of a 2D NCA** with a 3D state space.
 The initial grid is fed into a CNN architecture which updates the state additively and is called recursively for each time step.
 During training, the network is trained via usual gradient updates computed per timestep.. |

-While the original work of (Mordvintsev et al., 2020) used a simple, *LeNet* (LeCun et al., 2002)-like, 1-layer convolutional NCA to show impressive self-organizing and classification tasks on images, later works extended the use of CNNs to more complex network architectures: (Sandler et al., 2020) showed NCA based image segmentation with larger CNNs, while (Tesfaldet et al., 2022) introduced an *attention* based implementation.
-NCAs based on GANs (Otte et al., 2021), VAEs (Palm et al., 2022) or diffusion (Kalkhof et al., 2024) also have been utilized for generative tasks.
-(Grattarola et al., 2021) applied an NCA based approach on graph data.

 ---

 ## NCATorch